Mobile Health systems

 Multi-Channel Facial Photoplethysmography

 The face provides a very unique opportunity for performing physiological sensing using wearables and camera-based systems.
 Measuring the vascular network in the face may enable disease diagnosis and continuous monitoring.
 A powerful and widely used technique for facial sensing is photoplethysmography (PPG), a non-invasive optical measurement of blood pulses.
 However, facial PPG remains under-explored in terms of both signal acquisition and analysis.
 To characterize the timing and morphological features of facial PPG waveforms I designed, built, and tested a multi-channel facial PPG sensing system that can record synchronized pulse waveforms at multiple locations and optical wavelengths.
-I work closely with a clinical collaborator from University of Washington Medicine, in addition to mentoring two undergraduate students on this project.Paper
+I worked closely with a clinical collaborator from University of Washington Medicine, in addition to mentoring two undergraduate students.Paper

 Population Health and Assay Automation

 Motivated by the need for population level monitoring of COVID-19 transmission, the UbiComp Lab partnered with Microsoft Research to develop protocols for obtaining environmental samples from public transportation air filtration systems to detect the presence of SARS-CoV-2.
 I supported these efforts by advising on study design, performing literature review, coordinating with collaborators, and participating in paper writing.Paper